-An interactive exhibit about Corona based on real science
+A digital Coronavirus exhibit based on real science

 The COVID-19 pandemic has shown us, more than ever, the importance of science communication.
 The new Coronavirus exhibit in Inside Explorer communicates scientific research on the SARS-CoV-2 virus and COVID-19 in a way that makes it easier to grasp the ever changing reality we are living in.

-To facilitate a deeper understanding of the COVID-19 pandemic, the exhibition will provide essential information about the virus structure and viral properties via an interactive image of the SARS-CoV-2 virus created in collaboration with Nanographics.
+Get a deeper understanding of the COVID-19 pandemic and learn about the virus structure and viral properties of the SARS-CoV-2 virus.

 In a world where millions of people live under the threat of COVID-19 it is of vital importance to gain a better understanding of how the virus actually works, in search for a cure.